How To Overcome Habitual Sin ~ And Addictions?

 • Weakness in our prayer life.

-When a believer’s self begins to override what the Lord teaches over time, the Bibles say that their conscience or heart is becoming “calloused.”
+When a believer’s self overrides what the Lord teaches over time, the Bibles say that their conscience or heart is becoming “calloused.”
 The Biblical words used to compare this to tissue in the body that is “dull” or unresponsive to feelings, such as fat around the heart or intestines (Psalm 17:10; 119:70).
 The longer we remain in a state of disobedience, the more our ability to recognize the Holy Spirit’s voice becomes harder to hear (see Matthew 13:15; Mark 6:52; Ephesians 4:17-19).
 It can cause hurt feelings, loss of trust and respect, and many other emotional and personal repercussions in relationships.

 There can also be physical consequences such as stress, anxiety, and despair.
 And sins such as gambling and lust for material things will create financial consequences.
 Some habitual sins can exist hidden from the view of others, at least for a time.
 Vices such as anger, lust, jealousy, pride, hatred, racial prejudice, unwarranted discouragement, etc., can be kept from public view, but they are never hidden from God.
 Eventually, their effects will be visible to others.